bghomashi/idea_notes/Zelda.md

 - main mode is pay-to-win
 - race items go to main mode character
 	- scaling by how far you make it in the race
-- prestige reset a character t
+- prestige reset a character
+	-